ericspod/Eidolon/BUILDING.md

 Compiling in Windows requires Anaconda with its associated **MinGW** distribution and GNU Make.

  1. Install Cygwin from http://www.cygwin.org first, making sure to include **make** with the installation.
 Modify your config files to ensure the Anaconda executables are topmost in your **PATH**.

+ **OR**

+ Use the Windows shell or PowerShell to invoke the commands in the next 2 steps, and then calling **mingw32-make.exe** when building instead of **make**.
+Cygwin isn't necessary but is really handy.

  2. Next pip must be installed, go to https://pip.pypa.io/en/latest/installing.html to get the get-pip.py script and run it in your Cygwin terminal.